StevenMDixon/IJScript/Tips.md

 There are two types of coercion in JavaScript: Explicit and Implicit.

-Knowing both of these will be import in this section.
+Knowing both of these will be important in this section.

 ### ===